AartGoossens/wattbikelib/README.md

 # wblib

-Wblib is a library that offers a set of tools to work with Wattbike data.
+Wblib offers a set of tools to work with Wattbike data.
 Wattbike session data can be downloaded directly from the Wattbike Hub.

 ## Installation
 In the future it will be possible to install this library via `pip`.
 For now you need to clone this repository to be able to use it: